QuentinRa/blog.quentinra.dev/special/ilo/tchat/index.md

 ### Spacing

-You need to set the label (for the server name) at the right.
-The teacher is recommending creating an empty
+You need to set the label (for the server name) close to the right border.
+The teacher is recommending: creating an empty
-HBox then goes to the fxml and adds the attribute ``HBox.hgrow="ALWAYS"``.
+HBox, and editing the fxml to add the attribute ``HBox.hgrow="ALWAYS"``.

 ```xml
 <HBox HBox.hgrow="ALWAYS" />